UniMath/agda-unimath/src/foundation/disjunction.lagda.md

 infixr 10 _∨₍₋₁₎_
 _∨₍₋₁₎_ = disjunction-Prop
 ```

+The indexing $-1$ for the infix binary operator `∨₍₋₁₎` is part of a general
+scheme, where `∨₍ₙ₎` takes as inputs
+$n$-[types](foundation-core.truncated-types.md), and spits out the propositional
+disjunction of their underlying types.
+This is in contrast to the coproduct
+`+₍ₙ₎`, which would take values in $n$-types.

 **Note**: The symbol used for the disjunction `_∨₍₋₁₎_` is the
 [logical or](https://codepoints.net/U+2228) `∨` (agda-input: `\vee` `\or`), and